microsoft/wpa/.github/analyst_guide_getting_started.md

 analysis_scope(sq_data, hrvar = "Organization")
 ```

-This function requires you to provide a person query (sq_data) and the HR variable that you will be used to group the data (hrvar).
-As we have specifified the Organization attribute, the resulting bar chart will show the number of individuals per organization.
+This function requires you to provide a person query (sq_data) and specify which HR variable will be used to slice the data (hrvar).
+As we have indicated that the Organization attribute should be used, the resulting bar chart will show the number of individuals for each organization in the database.

-The same R code can be written using a Forward-Pipe Operator (%>%) to feed our query into a funciton.
+The same R code can be written using a Forward-Pipe Operator (%>%) to feed our query into the funciton.
 The notation is common in R data science applications, and is the one we will use moving forward.

 ```R